michael2012z/BitBible/markdown/JPS/files/1Sam.md

 24. And she fell at his feet, and said: 'Upon me, my lord, upon me be the iniquity; and let thy handmaid, I pray thee, speak in thine ears, and hear thou the words of thy handmaid.

-25. Let not my lord, I pray thee, regard this base fellow, even Nabal;That is, Churl. for as his name is, so is he: Nabal is his name, and churlishness is with him; but I thy handmaid saw not the young men of my lord, whom thou didst send.
+25. Let not my lord, I pray thee, regard this base fellow, even Nabal;

 26. Now therefore, my lord, as HaShem liveth, and as thy soul liveth, seeing HaShem hath withholden thee from bloodguiltiness, and from finding redress for thyself with thine own hand, now therefore let thine enemies, and them that seek evil to my lord, be as Nabal.